Cassiexu123/Stock-analysis/README.md

 - Refactoring can take time if anything wrong during the structure changing.

 ### The Advantage vs Disvantages of applying to refactoring the original VBA script
+The advantage is change the internal script structure and ensure no extra code to be run; The disadvantage is if have any mistakes after refactoring, there is no original VBA script for us to compare.